Aminekham/holbertonschool-simple_shell/README.md

   ## :bookmark_tabs: Files Architecture

     + main.h : Header file containing all functions prototypes and included header files
-    + mainshell.c : contains all the function calls contributing the shell work
+    + mainshell.c : contains the function calls contributing the shell work
     + get_the_line.c : gets the user input from the standard input
     + parse_the_line.c : takes the line of command and divides it.
     + env.c : gets and prints the environment